Motherwell and Wishaw (Scottish Parliament constituency): Constituency boundaries and council area

+On the 2011 boundaries, Motherwell and Wishaw was one of four covering the North Lanarkshire council area, the others being Airdrie and Shotts, Coatbridge and Chryston and Cumbernauld and Kilsyth; Uddingston and Bellshill spans parts of both North and South Lanarkshire.
+All five formed part of the Central Scotland electoral region.
+For 2026 Airdrie and Shotts was renamed by the Airdrie seat, and the other North Lanarkshire seats underwent boundary changes.
+All five seats now form part of the new Central Scotland and Lothians West electoral region.

 Member of the Scottish Parliament

 The seat had always elected Labour MSPs (until 2016), it was a safe Labour seat from 1999 until 2011.
 The MSP from 1999 was the former First Minister, Lord Jack McConnell.
 The MSP John Pentland won the seat on McConnell's retirement in 2011, but the national SNP landslide of that year turned it for the first time from safe Labour into a Labour-SNP marginal with just two percentage points separating Pentland and his nearest opponent, the SNP's Clare Adamson.
 Adamson defeated Pentland to gain the seat in 2016.